albertizard/Stravalytics/README.md

 <img src=images/totals_interactive.png  alt="Strava activity with weather information" width="600"/>

-# Stay tunned
+# Stay tuned

 This project is work in progress (May 2025).
 Expect soon:

 - More and better documentation, including how to setup the Strava API and the weatherAPI.
 - New feature!
 Add month-over-month metrics to your feed, stay motivated!
 - New feature!
 Performance metric that captures your overall fitness level
 - New feature!
 Automatic deployment of the code online and detection of new activity uploads.